 Find yourself at the height of luxury in this pyramid-inspired hotel in Bur Dubai.
 The hotel boasts an incredible spa and outdoor pool as well as amazing on-site eateries, including the Raffles Salon (which serves traditional afternoon tea).
 As proof that Dubai does nothing by halves, the stunning decor, private balcony and butler service are what awaits you at this incredible hotel, which makes quite the landmark on Dubai’s skyline!

 If you’re looking for the best things to see, places to eat and Dubai-standard activities to partake in, our top-notch itinerary has everything and more.
-Whether you’re spending 2 days in Dubai or looking for a mammoth Dubai itinerary (4 days or more), we’ve got you covered.
+Whether you’re spending 2 days in Dubai or looking for a mammoth Dubai itinerary (4 days or more), I’ve got you covered.
 Enjoy Dubai’s architectural feats or indoor snow parks, and every attraction in between!
 There are so many things to do and see in Dubai that you will struggle to fit it all in!

 Begin your visit to the city with one of the top places in Dubai, the iconic Dubai Frame that overlooks the entire city.
 The Dubai Frame is the largest picture frame on the planet!